henvic/henvic.github.io/content/posts/homelab.md

 I give each of my virtual machine a hostname that I can use to access them internally.
 I use only a single level of subdomain to keep things tidy,  and to avoid any implication regarding HTTP cookie management.

 I decided to use [Tailscale](https://tailscale.com) to expose each node individually.
-However, I can't install it on the host (ESXi), but this is fine because if I ever need access to it, I can always use something like ssh -L 127.0.0.1:443:homelab.henvic.dev:443 gateway.henvic.dev and access the admin web client as usual on my web browser, pointing it to [https://localhost](https://localhost).
+However, I can't install it on the host (ESXi), but this is fine because if I ever need access to it, I can always use something like:

+`ssh -L 127.0.0.1:443:homelab.henvic.dev:443 gateway.henvic.dev`

+and access the admin web client as usual on my web browser, pointing it to [https://localhost](https://localhost).

 ## Virtual Private Network (VPN)